 East Stour Primary School is committed to providing the best possible education for all abilities of pupils.

 The school is committed to having many established strategies for helping pupils learn and integrate within the school if they are having difficulties.
-The Assistant Head for Inclusion, Mrs Scott and Miss Charlesworth, part time SENCO, are responsible for ensuring the well-being of these children.
+Miss Charlesworth, our SENCO, is responsible for ensuring the well-being of these children.

 - We have one mobile classroom on site which is used for our Nurture Provision – The Rainbow Room.
 This is staffed by two qualified members of staff, Mrs Nash & Mrs Elliott.
 They provide small group support for children who are struggling to cope in the main classroom.
 This can be academic or emotional support and is usually for a fixed period of time, ensuring smooth transition back to the classroom.